rangle/ngCourse2/handout/forms/form-builder/form-builder_validation.md

-# FormBuilder Validation
+# Validating FormBuilder Forms

-Building from the previous login form, we can also rather quickly and easily add validation.
+Building from the previous login form, we can quickly and easily add validation.

-Angular 2 provides a lot of validators, out of the box.
-They can be imported along with the rest of the rest of the dependencies for procedural forms.
+Angular 2 provides many validators out of the box.
+They can be imported along with the rest of dependencies for procedural forms.

 _app/login-form.component.ts_
 ```ts